friflo/ECS.CSharp.Benchmark-common-use-cases/README.md

 [IterationCount(2000)]
 ```
 and using a `[IterationSetup] / [IterationCleanup]` pair instead of a `[GlobalSetup] / [GlobalCleanup]` pair.
-In this case a benchmark is executed 1000 * 2000 times to ensure the JIT has finished its optimizations.
+In this case a benchmark is executed 1000 * 2000 times to ensure the JIT has finished its optimizations in `WorkloadActual` phase.
 In each iteration the benchmarked code is invoked 1000 times.
+The same applies to `WorkloadResult` phase when BDN do the measurement for the benchmark results in the summary.

 ## Contribution